unicode-org/cldr/docs/ldml/tr35-keyboards.md

 > ```xml
 > <map iso="C01" to="a" multitap="bb c d">
 > ```
+> Control characters, combining marks and whitespace (which is intended to be a multitap option) in this attribute are escaped using the `\u{...}` notation.

 _Attribute:_ `longPress-status` (optional)

 > Indicates optional `longPress` values.
 Must only occur with a `longPress` value.
 May be suppressed or shown, depending on user settings.
 There can be two `map` elements that differ only by `longPress-status`, allowing two different sets of `longPress` values.